sgharms/website/source/guides/outlets.md

   })
 });
 ```

-This router sets up three top-level states: an index state, a state that
-shows a list of posts, and a state that shows an individual post.

-In our case, we'll simply redirect the index route to the `posts` state.
-In other applications, you may want to have a dedicated home page.

 So far, we have a list of states, and our app will dutifully enter the
 `posts` state, but it doesn't do anything.
 When the application enters